notbowen/bb84-numpy/README.md

 ## About this Project

-This aims to implement the BB84 QKD protocol using Python and Numpy.
-It currently consists of a quantum number generator that can hopefully be used to generate the keys and bases.
+This project aims to implement the BB84 QKD protocol using Python and Numpy.
+Currently has a basic BB84 implementation allowing users to create and send bits to each other.

 ## References